apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Coolant Leak on ISS Raises Concerns Over Russian Space Program**
+**Israel and Hamas at war after Palestinian militants launch deadly attacks from Gaza**

-You can read more about it [here](https://www.sciencealert.com/coolant-leak-on-iss-raises-concerns-over-russian-space-program).
+You can read more about it [here](https://www.cbsnews.com/live-updates/israel-hamas-palestinian-war-attacks-gaza-strip/).

 ## Requirements
 - Python 3.8